 Battery voltage

 The Joy-Car has a battery compartment that ensures the vehicle's power supply.
-Pin 2 is connected to this battery compartment, which is connected to an ADC (analog-to-digital converter).
-This allows us to read out and monitor the voltage of the battery compartment.
+An analog pin is connected to this battery compartment, which is connected to an operational amplifier.
+The operational amplifier has a specific task here: it functions as a so-called impedance converter.
+In simple terms, this means that it transmits the voltage of the battery in such a way that it can be measured very accurately - without the measurement interfering with the battery or the circuit.
+This allows us to read and monitor the voltage of the battery compartment via the analog pin.

-This function makes it possible to check the state of charge of the battery and to take action in good time if the voltage becomes too low in order to prevent the Joy-Car from failing.
+This function makes it possible to check the battery's state of charge and take action in good time if the voltage becomes too low to prevent the Joy-Car from failing.

-In the following example, the voltage of the battery compartment, which is applied to pin 2 of the Joy-Car, is read out.
-The analog voltage value recorded by the ADC is then converted into volts.
+In the following example, the voltage of the battery compartment, which is present at an analog pin of the Joy-Car, is read out.
+The analog voltage value recorded by the pin is then converted into volts.
 After the conversion, the voltage is output in volts in order to monitor the current charge status of the battery.

 Battery voltage

-The battery voltage can be read via the analog-digital converter pin of the micro:bit.
+The battery voltage can be queried via the analog pin of the micro:bit.
 For example, the remaining battery capacity can be determined.

 Code example